The story - short.

 Note: In all relations in your life that is your RESULT as count - and not your promise nor your intentions.
-This rule is valid in all case of life - too for rafters: Did you make it, did you reach your objective - or did you not?
+This rule is valid in all case of life - too for rafters: The question is always: Did you make it, did you reach your objective? - or did you not?

 Fate of later oceangoing log Rafts